Alvin-Zeng/PGCN/README.md

 20/12/2019 We have uploaded the RGB features, trained models and evaluation results!
 We found that increasing the number of proposals to 800 in the testing further boosts the performance on THUMOS14.
 We have also updated the proposal list.

+04/07/2020 We have uploaded the I3D features on Anet along with the training configurations files in data/dataset_cfg.yaml.

 # Contents
 ----